-

 - N. N. Yakovlev

-On February 23, 1911, at the age of 65, the former director and honored professor of the Mining Institute, mining engineer Joseph Ivanovich Laguzen, died of a stroke.
-He did a lot of work on paleontology and geology of Russia.
-In paleontology, his works were varied, but were mainly devoted to the study and description of the fossil faunas of the Jurassic and Cretaceous systems.
-In 1887, he published good lithographed notes on the course of paleontology, and in 1895-1897 he published „A Short Course in Paleontology.”
-This is the first paleontology textbook published by a Russian professor.
-This work, in its significance, goes beyond the limits of the textbook, just as it went beyond the limits of the course taught at the Mining Institute.
-The article provides a list of scientific works of I. I. Laguzen from 1868 to 1891.
+On February 23, 1911, in his 65th year, former director and distinguished professor of the Mining Institute, mining engineer Joseph Ivanovich Laguzen, passed away due to a stroke.
+He contributed significantly to the paleontology and geology of Russia.
+In paleontology, his works were diverse, but primarily devoted to the study and description of the fossil faunas of the Jurassic and Cretaceous systems.
+In 1887, he published well-executed lithographed notes for his course on paleontology, and in 1895-1897 he published "A Short Course in Paleontology.”
+This was the first paleontology textbook published by a Russian professor.
+This work, in its significance, extends beyond the limits of a textbook, just as it went beyond the scope of the course taught at the Mining Institute.
+The article provides a list of I. I. Laguzen's scientific works from 1868 to 1891.

 -